Eniola-Codes/Food-Order-Landing-Page/README.md

 - A checkout form
 - Implement a dummy flutterwave payment gateway
 - Store user order in firebase
-- Making the code more cleaner and readable.
+- Making the code more cleaner and improving the user experience.
-- improve the user experience
+-

 # Installation and Running

-git clone or pull the project into your terminal, open the project folder on your local laptop and run "npm start"
+git clone or pull the project in your terminal, open the project folder on your local laptop in a code editor and run "npm start" in your editors terminal.